 1. Puglia (pronounced poo-li-ya) is also known by the name of Apulia, and has a population of around 4-million.

-4. The title of the longest coastline in mainland Italy has been granted to Puglia, with the heel of its boot-like shape being the defining feature of the area and being the reason behind the flowing lengths of coast, totalling around 800km!
+The heel of Italy’s boot-like shape is the defining geographical feature of the area, and is a key reason behind the flowing lengths of coast, totalling around 800km!

-5. Its generous coastline means that Puglia is home to some of the most desirable beaches in the region with amazing crystal clear waters and its perfect climate; the beaches are worth a visit all year around!
+5. Its generous coastline means that Puglia is home to some of the most desirable beaches in the region.

-6. Although famous for olive oil, in recent years, Puglia has been famed more and more for its vibrant and fruity flavours in the red wine varieties.
+6. In recent years, Puglia has been famed for its vibrant and fruity flavours in the red wine varieties.

-7. One of Italy’s most archeologically interesting areas, Puglia is an absolute hub for history, having been originally colonised by Mycenaean Greeks!
-A Town in Puglia, Lecce, is often named ‘Florence of the South’, it is packed with historical gems including a Roman amphitheatre.
+One of Italy’s most archaeologically interesting areas, Puglia is an absolute hub for history.
+Lecce, one of the region’s most prominent cities, is often named ‘Florence of the South’ as it is packed with historical gems, including a Roman amphitheatre.

-8. The rich farming heritage of Puglia is prevalent in the landscape picture, with mushroom shaped white trulli dotted all around.
-These stone dwellings date back to the Middle Ages and were once used as homes for the peasant farmers.
-Alberobello – a UNSECO site, is one of the best places to experience these, with more than 1000!
+The rich farming heritage of Puglia is prevalent in the landscape picture, with the iconic white Trulli dotted all around.
+These stone dwellings date back to the Middle Ages and were once used as homes for peasant farmers amongst others.
+Alberobello, a UNESCO site, is one of the best places to experience these, with streets lined by these unique dwellings!

 9. Puglia is hugely proud of its food.

 Led by local produce, Puglia is the birthplace of many unique Italian foods, such as burrata cheese, orecchiette pasta and tiella, the Italian take on Spanish paella.

 10. Puglia is home to the most eastern point of Italy.